Pupil Premium and Recovery Premium

 At Darrick Wood Junior School we will use the Pupil Premium/Recovery Premium to fund those activities/interventions which are the most effective in raising the attainment and improving outcomes for the most vulnerable pupils.
 In identifying which activities/interventions are the most effective, the school will consider both the latest evidence and research nationally alongside the school’s own research and intervention impact analyses.

 These activities/interventions might include:

 - Professional development to improve staff knowledge/expertise and further raise the standard of Quality First Teaching in every classroom.

 - 1:1 tuition provided by a qualified teacher delivering a personalised learning programme.

-- Small group intervention support by experienced teaching/support staff focused on overcoming gaps in leaning.
+- Small group intervention support provided by an experienced member of the school's teaching/support staff focused on overcoming identified gaps in leaning.